 - Separation Period – Filing a no-fault divorce in Arkansas, a couple must voluntarily live separately without cohabitation for a minimum of 18 months.
-However, if there is any cohabitation or sexual relations between the spouses during the separation period, the 18-month waiting period will start over.
+However, if there is any cohabitation or sexual relations between the spouses during the separation period, the 18-month waiting period will start.

 Where to file the divorce?

 If you are an Arkansas resident and want to apply for divorce, you will have to file in the Chancery Court of your respective county.
-If your spouse also resides in Arkansas, but you don’t, then you will have to file the divorce in the county where your spouse lives.
-The papers can be submitted online or in-person at the respective county court.
+If your spouse also resides in Arkansas, but you don’t, you will have to file the divorce in the county where your spouse lives.
+The papers can be submitted online or in person at the respective county court.

 How do you start filing?

 The first step is filing a divorce complaint.
-If your divorce is an uncontested one, then you and your spouse can simply reach an agreement on property division, child custody, and alimony if it is applicable.
+If your divorce is uncontested, you and your spouse can simply reach an agreement on property division, child custody, and alimony if applicable.
 When you and your spouse have an agreement in place, it can reduce the process down to a single court hearing.
 The Judge will make sure that you understand all the terms and agree to them by asking a few questions before entering a Divorce Decree.